The Veritas Beamline

 Endstation for Liquid samples

-For liquid samples, the changes are more radical as we need to swap the Q-chamber with a differential pumped chamber to accomodate the liquid jet sample rod, cold trap and ice breaker.
+For liquid samples, the changes are more extensive as we need to swap the Q-chamber with a differentially pumped chamber to accomodate the liquid jet sample rod, cold trap and ice breaker.
 Since this chamber is not rotatable, we are limited to 90 deg scattering angle.

 _images/endstation_2.jpg